Anastasiia Salos

-Anastasiia Maksimovna Salos (Настасся Максімаўна Салас; Анастасия Максимовна Салос; born 18 February 2002) is an individual rhythmic gymnast representing Belarus.
+Anastasiia Maksimovna Salos (Настасся Максімаўна Салас; Анастасия Максимовна Салос; born 18 February 2002) is a retired individual rhythmic gymnast who represented Belarus.
 She is the 2020 European Championships All-around bronze medalist, as well as the 2019 World Championships Team bronze medalist and 2019 European Championships Team silver medalist.

+Personal life

+She studies coaching at Belarusian State University of Physical Culture in Minsk.

 Career

-Junior

 Salos began rhythmic gymnastics at the age of 4 in her hometown of Barnaul, Russia.
 Her parents wanted to find an activity in which she could burn off her excess energy, so her mother took her to a gymnastics class.
 In 2014 she moved to Belarus to join the national team there.

+Junior

-She started appearing in international competitions in 2016, competing at the Tart Cup where she won gold in the team event and placed second in the junior all-around.
+Salos started appearing in international competitions in 2016, competing at the Tart Cup where she won gold in the team event and placed second in the junior all-around.
 In 2017 Salos competed at the Alina Cup (held with Grand Prix Moscow) where she won bronze in the junior all-around.
 She then competed at the International Tournament Deriugina Cup, winning the junior all-around and qualifying to all 4 apparatus finals.
 She also won silver in the junior all-around at the 2017 Aeon Cup.

 Senior

+2018

 In 2018, Salos made her senior debut at the 2018 LA Lights competition.
 She then went on to win silver in the International Tournament Moscow.
 On March 30–April 1 Salos competed at her first senior World Cup event at 2018 World Cup Sofia, placing 5th in the all-around and qualifying to all 4 apparatus finals.
 Her next World Cup event was 2018 World Cup Pesaro, where she won bronze with ball.
 She first won her all-around medal at 2018 World Cup Baku, winning bronze behind Maria Sergeeva and Vlada Nikolchenko.
 Salos also won bronze at the 2018 World Challenge Cup Guadalajara with ball, and at the 2018 World Challenge Cup Minsk she won silver with ball and bronze with clubs.
 At the 2018 Rhythmic Gymnastics World Championships she placed 10th in the all-around and qualified to the ribbon final, where she placed 5th.